clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 which looks a little better.
 The code class it uses, in this case, is `<code class="language-clojure hljs">.`

-This is a useful tactic if your code block is to short for `highlight.js` to do a reliable recognition.
+This is a useful tactic if your code block is too short for `highlight.js` to do a reliable recognition.
 It also precludes just using indenting the block by four spaces.
 If you only indent, the language will not be recognized correctly, ​and the wrong highlighting will be applied.

 [^1]: [This haiku was written by Basho Matsuo (1644-1694) and copied from "Examples of Haiku Poems" on steemit.com](http://examples.yourdictionary.com/examples-of-haiku-poems.html)